 What have we discovered about Yellowstone's wildlife, geysers, and other natural features?
 How can we learn from the park's history to help us protect its future?
-In this video series, explore Yellowstone's most popular questions and important issues with park rangers, scientists, historians, and park visitors.
+In this video series, explore Yellowstone's most popular questions and important issues with park rangers, scientists, historians and park visitors.
+Discover more about the world's first national park: experience Yellowstone In Depth.

 With over half the world's geysers, Yellowstone offers tremendous opportunities to see these geologic wonders in action.
 Explore the mechanics of geysers, their role in the park's history and what they teach us about the world in which we live.